totalnoMartina/moon-child-yoga/README.md

-# Moon Child Yoga - A website to bring more well-being into lives of people of all ages and abilities #
+# Moon Child Yoga

-## Description

-## This website is one more opportunity for a teacher like Dominika to share her approach, attitude, knowledge and practice of yoga with the world.
-Through this webpage, we are able to see an individual travel many parts of the world in order to gain skills neccesary to help keep people healthy and happy.
-We can use this webpage for getting to know a bit about the personality of Dominka, her way of gaining skills like different types of massage, yoga teacher trainings of diferent types of yoga, meditation and energy work practices.
-We can book different types of classes which all have the same price.
-## There are also links to more information about the teachers who trained Dominika and links to diferent types of yoga that are available on www.wikipedia.com .
+Moon Child Yoga is a website made to inspire more people dedicate time for keeping their own well-being using Yoga practices, Massage and Reiki.
+There is an option to book a date and a type of Yoga and a group yoga class which helps more people connect while learning how to balance, stretch and breathe.
+You can book Online Yoga class or a class in person, it can be one-on-one or a group yoga class.
+Massage is only available in Poland at the moment.

+# Features

+The Homepage is focused on the inspiration this Yoga teacher found while exploring Asia, India and learned about the practices she teaches today, presented with some photos.
+The Booking form has many options like different types of Yoga classes conducted mostly online.
+The Gallery is oriented towards some of the Asanas(yoga poses) that Dominka mastered as a teacher and some more information about her skills.

+# Existing Features

+Navigation bar which navigates to "Home", "Book Here", "Gallery - About" with one click placed on top of the page, the links to social networks like Facebook and Instagram, and a middle button to navigate to top of page when you scroll too much down to get back on top with a click.
+Available on all three pages.

 # Homepage